LankeyBoard/RulesGraph/generatedRules.md

 Attack with one of your proficient weapons or magic.
 You deal your base damage.

-### Sprint
+### Careful Attack

-slug: SPRINT
+slug: CAREFUL-ATTACK

-Double your Speed this turn.
+Attack with one of your proficient weapons or magic.
+You deal your base damage.

 ### Defend